maciejg-git/litewind-alpine-documentation/documentation/table.md

 Filtering is enabled by default for all columns.
 The table data is filtered based on the string provided in the `data-filter` prop.
 The `update:items-filtered` event is used to update the item count for the pagination component.

 {% render "example.liquid" example: "examples/table-filter-pagination.html", tabs: examples.tableFilterPagination %}

+### Table loading

+The `data-is-loading` prop can be used, for example, when loading table data.
+Based on its value, the classes from the `class-loading` attribute are added to or removed from the table.
+By default, the `opacity-50` and `pointer-events-none` classes are applied.

+{% render "example.liquid" example: "examples/table-loading.html", tabs: examples.tableLoading %}

 ### Cell highlight